SamanthaBooth81/clay_and_fire/README.md

 ## **Manual Testing by User Story**
 ### **Superuser / Admin**
 ### 1. As a Site Owner, I want to be able to add a product so that I can add more items to my store.
 - Products can be added both via the project management page found by clicking on 'My Account' or vis the Admin Panel.
+Both types of product adding were tested and the products were both visbale in the model and on the Products Page.

+The following was also checked and found to be working as expected when the product was added:

 - The required fields are validating correctly and error messages are explicit and related to each required field.
 - All required fields are indicated with an asterisk.
 - Number fields can only contain numbers.